AABur/tgfolder_export/README.md

-# A program to export your Telegram chat folders
+# A program to export list of channels for each of your Telegram folder

+The program exports only list of channels, it does not export messages.

 What is chat folders: https://telegram.org/blog/folders